 This simple and classic Italian wedding soup will satisfy and warm you in the dead of winter, when warmth is elusive and coziness is all you want.
 But it is so delicious and light, you will happily enjoy it all year round.

 I love a smooth and creamy soup as much as I love one with complexity, where each spoonful is different than the one before.
 Today, we have the latter.
 Moist and tender meatballs get a quick light char under the broiler before poaching in a simple broth to finish cooking.
-Mini pasta is thrown in to make the soup even heartier and more interesting.
-Then you drop in some leafy strong greens such as baby kale, and plenty of herbs.
-What you get is an entire meal in a bowl that is a lovely marriage of health and flavour.

 This Italian wedding soup is a joy.
-It is the perfect January food quelling a wintery hunger and it may just have you heading back to the pot for seconds and thirds.
-It can easily be madeย a day or so before serving: the flavours improve as it sits, and it will reheat beautifully.
-Just be sure to hold back the pasta until ready to serve it.
+It is the perfect food for quelling a wintery hunger and I guarantee it will have you heading back to the pot for seconds and thirds.

 Origin of Italian Wedding Soup

-What we have come to know and love as Italian Wedding Soup, is actually an ancient Neapolitan soup called minestra maritata, which translates to โmarried soupโ, not wedding soup.
-It refers to the โmarriageโ of bits of inexpensive meat and leafy greens which make up the main ingredients.
-Minestra maritata makes the most of simple ingredients and is the perfect example of la cucina povera, the no-waste โpoor cookingโ tradition from rural Italy.
+It refers to the ‘marriage of flavors’ from the bits of inexpensive meat and leafy greens which make up the main ingredients.
+Minestra maritata makes the most of simple ingredients and is the perfect example of la cucina povera, the no-waste “poor cooking” tradition from rural Italy.

-There are a number of regional variations, of course, and home cooks are at liberty to customize according to what they have on hand.ย Some versions might add more vegetables, like celery and carrot.
-Some even add a bit of tomato, bacon or pancetta.
-Here I prefer to stay true to the bare-bones version where juicy tender meatballs “marry” al dente pasta in a tasty broth infused with herbs and a large quantity of leafy greens.
-To me, these make the perfect union of flavours and texture and best kept humble and simple.
+Here, I prefer to stay true to the bare-bones version where juicy tender meatballs “marry” al dente pasta in a tasty broth infused with herbs and a large quantity of leafy greens.
+To me, these make the perfect union of flavors and texture that are best kept humble and simple.

 There are 4 components to this simple, yet glorious, Italian wedding soup recipe: meatballs, leafy bitter greens, broth, and pasta.

-The meatballs:ย Made with a bit of zingy lemon zest, lots of garlic and herbs these turkey meatballs are packed with flavour and outstanding all on their own.
-The inclusion of parmesan cheese ensures that the meatballs stay moist and tender, while the breadcrumbs and egg provide structure.ย I like to keep them as tiny as possible so one fits perfectly in the soup spoon.
-If you find rolling tiny ones too tedious (I often do too) feel free to roll them a little larger.
+THE MEATBALLS: I use ground turkey but you can, of course, use ground chicken, ground pork, ground veal, or a combination, to make your meatballs.
+Made with a bit of zingy lemon zest, lots of garlic and herbs, these meatballs are packed with flavor and outstanding all on their own.
+The inclusion of parmesan cheese ensures that the meatballs stay moist and tender, while the breadcrumbs and egg provide structure.
+I like to keep them as tiny as possible so one fits perfectly in the soup spoon.
+If you find rolling little meatballs too tedious (I often do too) feel free to roll them a little larger.

-You can, of course, use any other ground meat, or a combination, to make your meatballs.
-If you wish to forego rolling meatballs altogether, you can use a crumbled Italian sausage instead.
 Some recipes skip browning the meatballs, allowing them to fully cook in the broth.
-For a bit of colour, and speed, I prefer to partially cook them under the broiler, before adding them to the broth.
+For a bit of color, and speed, I prefer to partially cook them under the broiler, before adding them to the broth.
 This also prevents them from falling apart in the broth.

-How To Makeย Italian Wedding Soup
+How To Make Italian Wedding Soup

 Preparing the meatballs is the only bit of work this dish will require of you.
 But trust, these couldn’t be tastier, or more worth it.